 Career Placement and Follow-Up

 The purpose of the Career Services office at Wiregrass Georgia Technical College is to assist current students and graduates in obtaining gainful employment in their field of study or other chosen area.
 The Career Services office partners with business and industry to provide information about available job openings in the community.
-These job opportunities are displayed in the Career Services office, shared with faculty, students, and graduates via email.
+Job opportunities are displayed in the Wiregrass Online Job Center, as well as shared with faculty, students, and graduates via email.
 The Career Services office also provides assistance with resume preparation and interviewing skills, arranges for employers to visit campuses, hosts employer spotlights and workshops, and conducts follow-up with graduates to assist in job placement.
 All students and graduates are encouraged to contact the Career Services office for assistance or visit the Student and Graduates Resources webpage.

 Notice and Responsibilities Regarding this Catalog

 The information in this College Catalog and Student Handbook accurately reflects current policies and procedures at the time of publication.
 Students are admitted to the College under and are subject to the provisions of the WGTC Catalog and Student Handbooks for the term they initially enroll.
 Students in all programs are admitted under and are subject to the provisions of the College Catalog and Student Handbook and applicable addendums for the term they are admitted to the program at Wiregrass Georgia Technical College.
 If for any reason a break in enrollment occurs, students must reapply and satisfy the College Catalog and Student Handbook requirements for the term of their re-entry to any program.
 The provisions of this catalog are not to be regarded as an irrevocable contract between Wiregrass Georgia Technical College and the student.
 The College reserves the right to change any provision or requirement at any time.